Unforgiven (2013 film): Plot

-Shortly after the start of the Meiji period, Jubei Kamata, a former samurai under the Edo Shogunate who fought against the Imperial government, flees from Imperial cavalrymen on the northern Japanese island of Hokkaido.
+Shortly after the start of the Meiji era, Jubei Kamata, a former samurai under the Tokugawa Shogunate who fought against the Imperial government, flees from Imperial cavalrymen on the northern Japanese island of Hokkaido.
 Jubei kills his pursuers and disappears but remains infamous as "Jubei the Killer".

-Years later, in an unnamed frontier town, a pair of brothers, Sanosuke and Unosuke Hotta, beat and disfigure a prostitute while visiting the brothel.
+Years later, in a frontier town, a pair of brothers, Sanosuke and Unosuke Hotta, beat and disfigure a prostitute while visiting the brothel.
 The town's senior lawman, an ex-samurai named Ichizo Oishi, lets the brothers go with only minor chastisement and a fine instead of dispatching them to Sapporo to face justice.
 The other prostitutes pool their money to put a bounty on the two brothers.
 This draws in several men, including Kingo Baba, a former comrade of Jubei's.
 Another bounty hunter, Masaharu Kitaoji, arrives with a young writer who believes him to be an honorable warrior.
 Kitaoji draws the attention of Oishi, who demands he hand over his swords as they are banned in the town.
 Confronted by armed lawmen, Kitaoji has to accept, but is then beaten and humiliated by Oishi.
 The following day, Oishi sends him away, but the writer, Himeji, stays behind to write about Oishi instead when he reveals the truth about Kitaoji.

 Kingo tracks Jubei down to a small farm, where he lives in poverty with his two children.
 Kingo convinces a reluctant Jubei to help him earn the bounty so he can provide for his family.
 On the way, they are joined by Goro Sawada, a brash young half-Ainu hunter who claims to have killed five men already.
 When the trio arrive at the town, Oishi finds and recognises Jubei at the inn.
 He taunts, beats, and scars Jubei, but doesn't kill him.
 Kingo and Goro are upstairs with the prostitutes and escape unharmed.
 After recuperating with the help of the prostitutes, the three men track down one of their targets and kill him in a brief shootout.
 Jubei delivers the killing blow after Kingo is unable to do so himself.
 After this, Kingo admits that he doesn't have the stomach for killing any longer, gives Jubei his old rifle, and leaves.